korolainenriikka/mlflow_test/README.md

 * Connect volume to the VM: go to Compute/Instances and in the Actions dropdown choose 'Attach Volume'.
 Choose the volume and click 'Attach'.

-* On the VM terminal: run `mv mlflow_test/volumesetup.sh . && chmod u+x volume.sh && ./volumesetup.sh`
+* On the VM terminal: run `mv mlflow_test/volumesetup.sh . && chmod u+x volumesetup.sh && ./volumesetup.sh`

 ## Running the MLflow project